Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 It’s time to officially become a homeowner!

-Because you’re not applying for a mortgage, the process to close will be quicker than if you were borrowing money.
+Because you’re not applying for a mortgage, the closing process will be quicker than if you were borrowing money.

 “Sometimes a cash deal can close in a week or two or three,” Ludecker says, rather than a month or more, depending on whether the cash buyer chooses to do an inspection or if they encounter any title complications.